StackVista/stackstate-docs/configure/security/secrets_management.md

 The Agent V2 caches secrets internally in memory to reduce the number of calls \(convenient in a containerized environment\).
 The Agent calls the executable every time it accesses a check configuration file that contains at least one secret handle for which the secret isn't already loaded in memory.
 In particular, secrets that have already been loaded in memory do not trigger additional calls to the executable.
 In practice, this means that the Agent calls the user-provided executable once per file that contains a secret handle at startup, and might make additional calls to the executable later, if the Agent V2 or instance is restarted, or if the Agent dynamically loads a new check containing a secret handle.

-Relying on a user-provided executable has multiple benefits:
+Relying on a user-provided executable has many benefits:

 * Guaranteeing that the Agent does not attempt to load in memory parameters for which there isn’t a secret handle.
 * The ability for the user to limit the visibility of the Agent to secrets that it needs.
 For example, by restraining the accessible list of secrets in the critical management backend.